 Food waste collection

-Many residential buildings with eight or fewer units in the NDG district and CDN south will be getting food waste collection by May 5, 2017.
+Many residential buildings with eight or fewer units in the northestern sector of the Côte-des-Neiges neighbourhood i.e.: East of chemin de la Côte-des-Neiges will be getting food waste collection by May 2, 2019.
 Your kitchen and table scraps will now be turned into compost and renewable energy.
-A number of boroughs are already participating, and now it’s our turn to take this big step and do our part for the environment.

-Food waste will be collected on Fridays instead of the regular garbage collection.
+Food waste will be collected on Thursdays instead of the regular garbage collection.

-Garbage in the NDG district and CDN south will now be picked up once a week, on Tuesday for residential buildings with eight or fewer units.
+Garbage in the northestern sector of the Côte-des-Neiges neighbourhood will now be picked up once a week, on Monday for residential buildings with eight or fewer units.

 For details on all the collection schedules for your address, please consult the Info-collectes search engine.

 • Your brown bin must be placed by the curb in front of your house on food waste collection day, before 7 a.m. if the collection is during the day, or before 4:30 p.m. in the collection is during the evening.

 • Use only compostable bags in brown bins.
 Oxo-biodegradable bags are not accepted.

 • Maximum accepted capacity: 25 kg or 55 lbs

 • To avoid a fine, you must not put any garbage bags by the curb on food waste collection day.